Cybernetic-Ransomware/bpoe-ocr/docs/03_Workflow_and_Endpoints.md

 ## Context

-In this microservices ecosystem, we need to process OCR tasks from images uploaded by users.
+In this microservices ecosystem, It is needed to process OCR tasks from images uploaded by users.
 The images are uploaded via a frontend that sends them to an API Gateway.
 The OCR process involves the following components:

 - A WebSocket-based communication for real-time updates between the frontend and the backend.
 - A RabbitMQ queue that handles OCR tasks.
-- An OCR worker that processes the images using OCR technology.
+- An OCR worker that processes the images using OCR technology (OCR python libraries, Tesseract, LLM or others) Modular build to compare and choose one.
-- AWS S3 or a compatible local solution (like MinIO) for image storage.
+- AWS S3 or a compatible local solution (MinIO) for image storage.
 - A database to store the processed results and any user edits.

 This architecture requires efficient and reliable communication between these components to ensure the correct handling of images and data, as well as a robust flow for processing, confirming, and saving OCR results.